Photometric Redshifts in JWST Deep Fields: A Pixel-Based Alternative with DeepDISC: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helpful comments.
 We thank Alex Malz for helpful discussion with TheLastMetric and pzflow.
 We thank Dr. S. Luo at the National Center for Supercomputing Applications (NCSA) for helpful discussion and assistance with the GPU cluster used in this work.
 G.M. thanks the LSST-DA Data Science Fellowship Program, which is funded by LSST-DA, the Brinson Foundation, and the Moore Foundation; his participation in the program has benefited this work.
-G.M. and X.L. acknowledge support from Illinois Campus Research Board Award RB25035, NSF grant AST-2308174, and NASA grants 80NSSC24K0219 and 80NSSC25K7739.
+G.M. and X.L. acknowledge support from Illinois Campus Research Board Award RB25035, NSF grant AST-2308174, and NASA grants 80NSSC24K0219 and 80NSSC26K0333.

+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with programs 1180, 1210, 1895, 1963, 3215, and 4540.
+The authors acknowledge the teams of programs 1895, 1963, and 3215 for developing their observing program with a zero-exclusive-access period.

 This work utilizes resources supported by the National Science Foundation's Major Research Instrumentation program, grant \#1725729, as well as the University of Illinois at Urbana-Champaign.
 This work used Delta at NCSA through allocation PHY240290 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.